darrenburns/darren.codes/content/posts/textual-copy-paste/index.md

             self.notify(f"Copied {len(text_to_copy)} characters!", title="Copied selection")
 ```

-Putting the code above into our `action_copy_selection` method means that whenever we press `y` on our keyboard, that text will be copied and the user will be informed via a toast popup.
+With our action method in place, we can now select text and press `y` to copy it to the clipboard.

 ### Using our new widget